-• naming - some kinds of memory have unique names (generally this applies to registers), others use an addressing scheme where a location is identified term definition block unit of storage or management caches: also called line VM: fixed-size page (older systems had variable-sized segments) hit block is found at the requested level miss block is not found at the requested level replacement if there is no vacant block to place a miss another must be evicted victim block to be replaced dirty block modified with respect to one or more lower layers write through writes reflected at next layer down write back dirty block copied only on replacement associativity measure of how many different locations a block can occupy: direct-mapped: only 1 location for any block n -way set associative: n different locations for a block fully-associative : a block can be placed anywhere by a numeric offset from the start
+• naming - some kinds of memory have unique names (generally this applies to registers), others use an addressing scheme where a location is identified term definition block unit of storage or management caches: also called line VM: fixed-size page (older systems had variable-sized segments) hit block is found at the requested level miss block is not found at the requested level replacement if there is no vacant block to place a miss another must be evicted victim block to be replaced dirty block modified with respect to one or more lower layers write through writes reflected at next layer down write back dirty block copied only on replacement associativity measure of how many different locations a block can occupy: direct-mapped: only 1 location for any block n-way set associative : n different locations for a block fully-associative: a block can be placed anywhere by a numeric offset from the start

-Table 3.1: Common terminology.There is some variation across layers but these termsgenerally apply.
+Table 3.1: Common terminology.
+There is some variation across layers but these terms generally apply.

-- accessible unit some kinds of memory are accessible in fixed-size units (again, mostly registers, though some have variants like single and double precision) whereas others can be accessed at various granularities such as a byte, two bytes, etc. The latter category may have alignment restrictions (e.g., if memory addresses refer to bytes, a two-byte access must start at an even address) and preferred sizes (a machine word is usually the width of the data bus) - transfer unit some kinds of memory only transfer to the next layer up or down in fixed size units (e.g., a cache typically has a block, sometimes called a line of fixed size; a VM system has a usually fixed page size) - management unit some kinds of memory are managed in fixed size chunks, including issues like protection, recording whether the contents is modified (sometimes called dirty), valid meaning that the unit of memory can be used without generating an interrupt, present meaning that the unit of memory is available at that level of the hierarchy or shared, meaning that more than one way exists to access that memory (usually a property of multiprocessor systems)
+- accessible unit some kinds of memory are accessible in fixed-size units (registers though nominally the size of a machine word have variants like single and double precision and part-word operations with one register like byte or half-word usually 16 bits) whereas others can be accessed at various granularities such as a byte, two bytes, etc. The latter category may have alignment restrictions (e.g., if memory addresses refer to bytes, a two-byte access must start at an even address) and preferred sizes (a machine word is usually the width of the data bus) - transfer unit some kinds of memory only transfer to the next layer up or down in fixed size units (e.g., a cache typically has a block, sometimes called a line of fixed size; a VM system has a usually fixed page size) - management unit some kinds of memory are managed in fixed size chunks, including issues like protection, recording whether the contents is modified (sometimes called dirty), valid meaning that the unit of memory can be used without generating an interrupt, present meaning that the unit of memory is available at that level of the hierarchy or shared, meaning that more than one way exists to access that memory (usually a property of multiprocessor systems)